pentagramswheel/libra/README.md

 #### Graduate (Engine)

-##### graduateUser
+##### graduate

-The `graduateUser` method adds a user `user` to a spreadsheet list of LaunchPoint graduates and gives them the "LaunchPoint Graduate" role.
+The `graduate` method adds a user `user` to a spreadsheet list of LaunchPoint graduates and gives them the "LaunchPoint Graduate" role.

 ##### runCmd